 Fair Trade and VeriFlora both impose strict environmental and labor standards on farms, such as pesticide use is limited and workers must be paid fairly.
 However, neither label requires that flowers be fully organic.
 If you can buy flowers that are both USDA certified organic and either Fair Trade or VeriFlora certified.
 NOTE: it is very important to recognize the distinction between “Fair Trade” and an organizational term such as TransFair USA.
-The difference is that “Fair Trade” does not guarantee fair wages for coffee harvesters while “TransFair USA” does.
+The difference is that “Fair Trade” does not guarantee fair wages while “TransFair USA” does.

 Image #1 ©Désirée Fawn via Unsplash / Image #2 ©Annie Spratt via Unsplash